fkadibs/HeadCannon/README.md

 `./headcannon.py -l examples/tesla.com.txt -a pwn.yourdomain.com -w 20  -t 3 -r 1`

+### Proxy

 You can also send it through a proxy if you want to intercept/monitor/log the traffic:

 `./headcannon.py --list examples/target_list.txt --attacker pwn.yourdomain.com --proxy 127.0.0.1:8080`

+## Notes

-**Note**: some vulnerabilities do not manifest as real-time responses to your testing.
+* Some vulnerabilities do not manifest as real-time responses to your testing.
 You'll get some responses minutes, hours, or even days later.
+After you run HeadCannon, you'll want to leave your DNS sniffer running for a while and check on it periodically.

-I have yet to implement persistent logging, so you might want to pipe the output to a file for future reference.
+* I have yet to implement persistent logging, so it is a good idea to pipe the output to a file for future reference.

 ## Contributions